LLLiPhys/ML-Python/README.md

 - Semiconductor Band Gap (Home Made): Build ML models to predict the band gaps of semiconductors

-- Introductory ML Course (From Kaggle): Learn ML core ideas and build the first ML models
+- Introductory ML Course (From Kaggle): Learn ML core ideas and build the first ML model

-- Intermediate ML Course (From Kaggle): Learn how to preprocess real data and build ML pipelines
+- Intermediate ML Course (From Kaggle): Learn how to preprocess data and build ML pipeline